igirisk/MemberNex/README.md

 # fweb-cca-management
-creating a cca management application with MERN stack
+creating a cca management application with MERN stack for FWEB project